kuffehgalaxy-ux/battle-plans/docs/ProjectBible.md

 Battle Plans should reduce the number of clicks, context switching and manual Discord messages required to successfully manage guild events.

 If a feature does not help an officer make a better decision faster, it should be reconsidered.

+# 21. Design Language

+Battle Plans should feel like a professional command console.

+The interface should take inspiration from military operations centres and Star Wars command bridges rather than the game's user interface.

+## Visual Identity

+- Dark graphite backgrounds
+- Metallic silver panels
+- Holographic blue highlights
+- Republic green success indicators
+- Amber warning indicators
+- Imperial red critical alerts

+The interface should feel clean, calm and professional.

+Star Wars should be felt through the design language rather than through obvious branding or artwork.